 Proper beneficiary planning is an important first part of special needs financial planning and key to maintaining eligibility to valuable government benefits.
-Due to income-based guidelines, leaving as little as $2,000 to your child could affect eligibility for Supplemental Security Income (SSI), Medicaid, and other means-tested benefits.
+Due to asset and income-based guidelines, leaving as little as $2,000 to your child could affect eligibility for Supplemental Security Income (SSI), Medicaid, and other means-tested benefits.
 Consulting a specially trained financial advisor1 for guidance in planning a lifetime of care can be beneficial.

 Three types of trusts

 Special Needs Trusts (SNTs) are important tools to help caregivers and people with special needs prepare a lifetime plan.
 SNTs can be named as beneficiaries without impact to means-tested government benefits.
 These trusts can take several forms, but three primary designs—determined by the ownership of the assets to be placed in the trust--are outlined below.